Setting Up a Closed Mode Flex Station

 • If a certificate selection dialog box does appear, then you can make the selection now, and set Remember selection so that the certificate does not have to be selected each time.

-1. From here you either proceed to the login screen or, if configured, a default user is automatically logged in.
+16. From here you either proceed to the login screen or, if configured, a default user is automatically logged in.

-You cannot run the Flex Client application in closed mode on a computer and then switch to the Desigo CC installed client application on the same computer.
+You cannot run the Flex client application in closed mode on a computer and then switch to the Desigo CC installed client application on the same computer.

 To run the Desigo CC installed client application, you must first uninstall Flex closed mode.
-Then to run again the Flex Client application in closed mode, you must reinstall Flex closed mode.
+Then to run again the Flex client application in closed mode, you must reinstall Flex closed mode.